My name is Robin Valk, and I run Radio To Go.

 I am based in Birmingham, a great city with a terrific music scene.
 It's a brilliant place from which to run a national and international client roster.
 I speak passable German, and fluent French.

 I continue to present and produce on radio, with rare live DJ sorties.
-I produce a string of shows: Live recordings, interviews and in-studio conversations with music, all with local musicians.
-These air on the excellent Brum Radio.
-I also programme non-live hours for the station, working from a fiercely and proudly local music library, built with the enthusiastic help of our area's brilliant musicians.
+For two years since its launch, I produced a string of shows: Live recordings, interviews and in-studio conversations with music, all with local musicians, to air on the excellent Brum Radio.
+I also set up the programming for non-live hours for the station, working from a fiercely and proudly local music library, built with the enthusiastic help of our area's brilliant musicians.

-All my shows are available from this blog page.
-Or visit the Brum Radio MixCloud page
+All my shows are currently available from this blog page.
+Or visit the Brum Radio MixCloud page.
+There's a lot of interesting content there, so you should probably search under my name to avoid a ton of scrolling.